isotopezzq/SkimFocusNet/README.md

 ` python test.py `

 ### Additionally
-For specified action counting, please refer to the [categorized dataset]() with
+For specified action counting, please refer to the [categorized dataset](https://pan.baidu.com/s/1N2ac32rRGmZrbYtybxcAJQ) with code pu2y.

-` python ./tools/newnpzcat.py ` to generate NPZ files.
+And then use ` python ./tools/newnpzcat.py ` to generate NPZ files.
 ## Citation
 If you find this project or dataset useful, please consider citing the paper.
 ```